dipanshu290/SCT_CS_4/README.md

-🔐 CyberForensic: Keystroke Logger & Threat Panel Welcome to CyberForensic, a neon-glowing, cybersecurity-themed keystroke logger and threat simulation interface.
-Designed to mimic a forensic analyst’s toolkit, it visualizes typing behavior, tracks patterns, simulates threats, and displays performance metrics — inside a futuristic terminal-inspired dashboard.
-This educational tool now includes mobile support with tap-to-type interaction and offline installability via Progressive Web App (PWA).
+🔐 CyberForensic: Keystroke Logger & Threat Panel Welcome to CyberForensic, a glowing, cybersecurity-themed keystroke logger and threat simulation interface.
+Styled like a futuristic terminal, it mimics a forensic analyst’s toolkit and visualizes typing behavior, detects suspicious patterns, and simulates threat events — all in real time.

+This educational web app is designed for desktop environments and showcases responsive keystroke tracking, immersive UI, and color-coded threat feedback.

 🚀 Features
 ✅ Real-time keystroke logging

-✅ Tap-to-type prompt for mobile keyboard activation

 ✅ Downloadable activity log as .txt

-✅ Typing stats: key count, word count, and estimated WPM
+✅ Typing stats: total keys, word count, estimated WPM

-✅ Privacy Mode toggle — blur sensitive logs on command
+✅ Privacy Mode toggle — blurs sensitive content in the log

-✅ Threat Analysis Panel with randomized threat simulation
+✅ Threat Analysis Panel with randomized alerts

-✅ Pattern recognition for repeated keys and weak passwords
+✅ Pattern recognition for repeated keystrokes or weak password strings

-✅ Animated splash screen with blinking boot sequence
+✅ Animated splash screen and blinking boot sequence

-✅ Cyberpunk UI using glowing text, shadows, and color-coded alerts
+✅ Neon-themed terminal UI with glowing text, shadows, and color-coded panels

-✅ Progressive Web App (PWA) support — installable and offline-capable

 🧪 Technologies Used
-HTML (structural interface, tap-to-type input)

-CSS (neon cyber theme, splash animations, terminal-styled panels)
+HTML — Structural layout of splash, log, stats, and threat modules

+CSS — Terminal-styled interface with cyberpunk glow effects and animations

-Vanilla JavaScript (keystroke tracking, threat generation, input focus logic, stats and WPM calculation)
+JavaScript — Keystroke tracking, threat pattern detection, performance stats, and privacy toggles

-PWA Setup via manifest.json, service-worker.js, and custom app icons (192x192 and 512x512 PNG)

-📱 Mobile Behavior
-A hidden <input> field is automatically focused on tap to trigger the on-screen keyboard

-Users are prompted with [ Tap screen to begin typing ] for intuitive UX

-All logs and threat events are recorded in real time even on mobile